-3. Social Outcasts
+3. The ten lepers were Social Outcasts

 A. He didn’t chase them away.
-Unlike the Priest and the Levite in the parable of the Good Samaritan, neither He sought for a route of escape.
+Unlike the Priest and the Levite in the parable of the Good Samaritan, neither He sought a route of escape.

-4. Asking for Mercy
+4. The ten lepers pleaded for Mercy

 A. Jesus’ popularity in the region as a miracle worker was widespread.
 Probably these Lepers had heard of Him.
 They recognized Jesus’ authority and sought after His mercy.